daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script replaces certain characters
+this script removes letters from input